- Despite tighter lending rules, record demand for Canadians to own real estate will contribute to strong price growth this year.

-The lull in immigration has hurt the condo and rental markets in Toronto; recovery is expected as immigration restarts.
+- The lull in immigration has hurt Toronto’s condo and rental markets; recovery is expected as immigration restarts.

 This time last year, we reported how COVID-19 had hampered the ability of Canadians to buy or sell a home.
 But the third wave of the pandemic didn’t seem to have the same effect.
 Unlike our last forecast, the Canadian real estate market surged in the first half of 2021, with unparalleled demand for homes and month after month of record-breaking sales and price hikes.